-It is no coincidence that Wollstonecraft follows this jouissance with declaration that she will no longer strive against the stream.
-As one metaphor touches, and flows into, another, the human and nonhuman materials slide with, against, and through each other in a material unconscious, but one evoked through symbolic play that bypasses any sedimented imaginary.
+It is no coincidence that Wollstonecraft follows this jouissance with a declaration that she will no longer strive against the stream.
+As one metaphor touches, and flows into, another, the human and nonhuman materials slide with, against, and through each other in a material unconscious but one evoked through symbolic play that bypasses any sedimented Imaginary.
 Air, light, waves, affects, tides, streams combine with some “humid eyes,” heavy breathing (“I pause, again, breathless”), and “vivacity of youth” to boot.
-Wollstonecraft’s symptoms may be directed toward her own body, yet they suggest how subjectivity might give way to Bennett’s human-nonhuman assemblage, joined by shared affect, those material movements among and between bodies.
-While Bennett does not give much idea as to how one material might recombine with another, Karen Barad’s new materialism theorizes that phenomena (objects or subjects) do not exist as such until created or “cut” through apparatuses that create, and recreate, them into various materialities.
-For Barad, even “the ‘past’ and the ‘future’ are iteratively reworked and enfolded through the iterative practices of spacetimemattering” (Barad 315).
-In this account, time, space, and matter are all iteratively recreated through intractions of matter that is not already ontologically defined.
-While Barad terms these intractions “cuts,” where matter can be cut apart and together, Wollstonecraft’s liquid suffusions seem to bypass such a phallic methodology of change based on disruption, cracks and holes, or cuts—severing one from another.
+Wollstonecraft’s symptoms may be directed toward her own body, yet they suggest how subjectivity might give way to Bennett’s human-nonhuman assemblage joined by shared affect, those material movements among and between bodies.
+While Bennett does not give much idea as to how one material might recombine with another, Karen Barad’s new materialism theorizes that phenomena (objects or subjects) do not exist as such until created or “cut” through apparatuses that create, and re-create, them into various materialities.
+For Barad, even “the ‘past’ and the ‘future’ are iteratively reworked and enfolded through the iterative practices of spacetimemattering” (315).
+In this account, time, space, and matter are all iteratively recreated through interactions of matter that is not already ontologically defined.
+While Barad terms these interactions “cuts,” where matter can be cut apart and together, Wollstonecraft’s liquid suffusions seem to bypass such a phallic methodology of change based on disruption, cracks and holes, or cuts—severing one from another.
 Not necessarily based on gradualism, she augurs a change endemic to a shifting, excessive jouissance, an openness to mixing materialities.

 Wollstonecraft is quick to guard against readers supposing—and desiring to suppose—that she is speaking entirely of sex itself—of two bodies involved in the sensual instant gratification she is so quick to resist in The Vindication.
-A few sentences later she directly addresses the reader: “My bosom still glows, —Do not saucily ask, repeating Sterne’s question, ‘Maria, is it still so warm?’
-Sufficiently, O my God! has it been chilled by sorrow and unkindness—still nature will prevail—and if I blush at recollecting past enjoyment, it is the rosy hue of pleasure heightened by modesty; for the blush of modesty and shame are as distinct as the emotions by which they are produced” (Letters 50).
+A few sentences later she directly addresses the reader:

+My bosom still glows, —Do not saucily ask, repeating Sterne’s question, ‘Maria, is it still so warm?’
+Sufficiently, O my God! has it been chilled by sorrow and unkindness—still nature will prevail—and if I blush at recollecting past enjoyment, it is the rosy hue of pleasure heightened by modesty; for the blush of modesty and shame are as distinct as the emotions by which they are produced.
+(Letters 50)

 In repudiating the Sternian innuendo about her breast being “still warm” and tumescent with the friction of love making, she entreats a modesty that invokes the “rosy hue” of jouissance—an excess of pleasure that is not necessarily tied to sexed bodies but extends into the nonhuman air-sun-sea assemblage of dawn.
-This figure, of course, alludes to her earlier, now-famous passage describing the “rosy tint of morning” that involutes Fanny Blood, Fanny Imlay, the dawn, not to mention the “Blood, but also milk, sperm, lymph, saliva, spit, tears, humors, gas, waves, airs, fire . . . light” that circulates among them.
+This figure, of course, alludes to her earlier, now famous, passage describing the “rosy tint of morning” that involutes Fanny Blood, Fanny Imlay, and the dawn, not to mention the “Blood, but also milk, sperm, lymph, saliva, spit, tears, humors, gas, waves, airs, fire . . . light” that circulates among them:

 The grave has closed over a dear friend, the friend of my youth; still she is present with me, and I hear her soft voice warbling as I stray over the heath.
 Fate has separated me from another, the fire of whose eyes, tempered by infantine tenderness, still warms my breast; even when gazing on these tremendous cliffs, sublime emotions absorb my soul.
 And, smile not, if I add, that the rosy tint of morning reminds me of a suffusion, which will never more charm my senses, unless it reappears on the cheeks of my child.
 (Letters 39)